Berenjenas/react-ish/README.md

     - `source`: A function that returns the value to watch.
     - `callback`: A function that receives the new and old values.
     - `options`: An optional object with options for the watcher.
-        - `skip`: A boolean indicating whether to skip the watcher on the first run.
+        - `skip`: A boolean indicating whether to skip the internal effect execution.

 #### `effect(callback, options?)`